Paperz-org/blitz/README.md

 ## Enjoy the demo

 The blitz demo already includes resources to explore all the functionalities of Blitz.
-You can see the Dashboard of the demo blitz app in our [playground](https://blitz.paperz.app/playground).
+You can see the Dashboard of the demo blitz app in our [Live Demo](https://demo.blitz.paperz.app/).

 ## Create a blitz app